 Employers who subject workers to requirements and standards in excess of legal requirements should be scrutinized.
-Thus, in National Labor Relations Board v.
-Deaton, Inc., the court considered the status of interstate courier drivers in the context of Interstate Commerce Commission ("ICC") and Department of Transportation ("DOT") regulations.
+In National Labor Relations Board v.
+Deaton, Inc.,10 the court considered the status of interstate courier drivers in the context of Interstate Commerce Commission (ICC) and Department of Transportation (DOT) regulations.
 Each truck traveling in interstate commerce must be certified.
-The goal of such registration is to promote safe operation of trucks, and to ensure continuous financial responsibility so that truck-related losses receive compensation.
+The goal of such registration is to promote safe operation of trucks and to ensure continuous financial responsibility so that truck-related losses receive compensation.11

-The court found it to be unnecessary to decide whether ICC-mandated controls alone would be sufficient to establish employee status.
-The court analyzed the substantial nexus of control required by federal regulations, but found that the facts established the existence of "additional control" voluntarily reserved by the employer.
-For example, although ICC regulations required Deaton to make certain inquiries, Deaton more thoroughly checked out all drivers, including work references, police record, and driving record.
+The court found it unnecessary to decide whether ICCmandated controls would alone be sufficient to establish employee status.
+The court analyzed the substantial nexus of control required by federal regulations and found that the facts established the existence of "additional control" voluntarily reserved by the employer.
+For example, although ICC regulations required Deaton to make certain inquiries, Deaton more thoroughly checked out all drivers, including work references, police records, and driving records.

 Moreover, although ICC regulations forbade any disqualified person from driving, Deaton's practice of assessing whether a driver was a "good risk" involved a subjective, employer-like inquiry.
-The court found this inquiry to be qualitatively different from merely ensuring that drivers were not barred from commercial driving.
-Based on the control exerted by the company over the drivers, the court found the drivers to be employees.
+This inquiry was qualitatively different from merely ensuring that drivers were not barred from commercial driving.
+Based on these controls, the court found the drivers to be employees.